ivandotv/ivandotv/README.md

 My name is Ivan Vlatković.
 I am a full stack developer from Novi Sad, Serbia (GMT+1), and I have been creating content on the web since ~2009.

-My preferred web stack is Node.js for the backend and Next.js (React) for the front end, but I'm very interested in exploring Go for microservice development and Svelte.js for the frontend.
+My preferred web stack is Node.js for the backend and Next.js (React) for the frontend, but I'm very interested in exploring Go for microservice development and Svelte.js for the frontend.

 Occasionally I write articles on [dev.to](https://dev.to/ivandotv) and I'm also a guest author on the [Logrocket blog](https://blog.logrocket.com/author/ivanvlatkovic/).